 There are several waterfalls in the Catlins, and most are just a short walk from the main road.
 The Waipohatu Waterfall Track is a little more challenging than the rest, but the waterfalls (there are two) are beautiful and it’s a lot quieter and more off the beaten path than the others.
-Thinking of hiking the Waipohatu Waterfall Track?
+Thinking of adding the Waipohatu Waterfall Track to your Catlins itinerary?
 Keep reading for more information!

 This track is located in the Catlins Forest Park and is a short drive from both Curio Bay and Slope Point.
 This is the southern end of the Catlins – it’ll take you 2.5 hours from Dunedin and 1 hour from Invercargill.
 There’s a turnoff from the main road which could be easy to miss, so keep your eyes peeled!